vaishnavitiwari/house-marketplace-App/README.md

 # House Marketplace

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project from the React Front To Back 2022 course.
+This is a React / Firebase v9 .

 ## Usage